Freezing is the single most natural way to preserve meat, yet there is still a lot of confusion about how to defrost frozen meat safely and quickly.

 Keep the defrosting meat on the lowest shelf to further prevent any dripping underneath.
 1 to 2 hours before cooking, take your steak out and place on the kitchen counter to get closer to room temperature before seasoning your steak and cooking.

-How long to Defrost Beef in the Refrigerator?
+How long to Defrost Beef or Lamb in the Refrigerator?

 A Typical 10 to 12 oz. steak will take 10 to 12 hours to defrost in a refrigerator set to 40°F.